 Student Support Counselor

-Reporting to the Associate Director of Student Support Services, Student Support Counselors (SSC) are the single-point of access for students and provides student-centered support services.
+Reporting to the Director of Advising, Student Support Counselors (SSC) are the single point of access for students and provides student-centered support services.
 SSCs administer a high-level of student service to ensure retention, student satisfaction, and success of students.
 SSCs are responsible for adhering to all internal, federal, Department of Education, and affiliate policies and procedures.
 Student contact is extensive and substantive as is maintaining accurate records in order to support students' through their programs.
-Staff members are expected to exercise a high degree of responsibility and independent judgment, and to work hours consistent with the campus student populations' need for access to services.
+Team members are expected to exercise a high degree of responsibility and independent judgment, and to work hours consistent with the campus student populations' need for access to services, which will include evenings and occasional weekends.

-Respond to calls and e-mails from incoming or current students on a daily basis by providing guidance regarding course work, policies, and support.
+- Respond to calls and e-mails from incoming or current students daily by providing guidance regarding course work, policies, and support.

 Essential Knowledge, Skills, and Abilities:

-Ability to collaborate and communicate with all students regardless of educational level as well as all employees regardless of position, title, or location
+- Ability to collaborate and communicate with all students regardless of educational level as well as all employees regardless of position/title

 Company:The Chicago School of Professional Psychology